Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 // 或者

-We then pass this integer in a callback or as a return value:
+Then, we pass this integer in the callback or return value:

 void handle_event(int event) {